yezz123/authx/docs/index.md

 - Using Redis as a session store & cache.
 - Customizable database backend:
     - MongoDB async backend included thanks to [mongodb/motor](https://github.com/mongodb/motor)
-- Multiple customizable authentication backend:
+- Multiple authentication strategies:
     - JWT authentication backend included
-    - Soon to be included Cookie authentication backend
+    - Cookie based authentication (coming soon)
-- Full OpenAPI schema support, even with several authentication backend.
 - Provide a Docstring for each class and function.

 ## Project using